Starefossen/docker-ruby-node/README.md

 `starefossen/ruby-node:latest`

 This is the defacto image.
 If you are unsure about what your needs are, you probably want to use this one.
 It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.

-`starefossen/ruby-node:stretch`

-Similar to latest but with Debian Stretch.

-`starefossen/ruby-node:slim`

-A slimmed down image, identical to the `:latest` tag except it is based a Debian base image with fewer packages and dependencies installed like without GCC and various build tools.
+Based on Debian distribution.

 `starefossen/ruby-node:alpine`

 This is the smalles image possible.
 It is based on the Alpine Linux base image.

 ## Default Locale

-Versions 2-6, 2-8 (latest and slim) has defined locale C.UTF-8 instead default POSIX.
+Versions 2-6, 2-8 has defined locale C.UTF-8 instead default POSIX.

 ## License